tenwiseman/avr-denonstrator/README.md

 - This application communicates with the receiver via the factory-provided telnet API.

 ## Acknowledgements
-- This project is a complete respin of https://github.com/bencouture/denon-rest-api,
+- This project is a complete respin of the aims of https://github.com/bencouture/denon-rest-api,
 - I needed something to talk to my 16yr old Denon AVR-3808 from Home Assistant, mainly to ask nicely if it was powered up or not; so that it could switch on a sub-woofer located on the other side of the room.